 - More compact: Is smaller (98x58mm vs 117x91mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 9 months of technical progress since the SL1 launch.

-Arguments in favor of the Canon EOS Rebel SL1:
+Reasons to prefer the Canon EOS Rebel SL1:

 - Better low-light sensitivity: Can shoot in dim conditions (0.7 stops ISO advantage).

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Makes it possible to change lenses and thus to use specialty optics.